ThinkDataEd/student/docs/unit1/lesson9.md

         200. <strong style="color: red;">What can you do to increase your data collection?</strong>

-        **Note**: If there is a survey that you want to delete, click the check box on the left-hand side of the survey, go to <i>Actions</i>, and choose <i>Delete Selected</i> from the drop-down menu.
+        **Note**: If there is a survey that you want to delete, click the check box on the left-hand side of the survey, go to **Actions**, and choose **Delete Selected** from the drop-down menu.

 2. Today you will be learning about a distribution’s **typical** value.

-3. Brainstorm characteristics of the "typical" student.

-    <strong style="color: red;">Does the typical 12th grader
-differ from the typical 9th grader?
-How so?</strong>
+3. <strong style="color: red;">If someone asked you about a typical student at your school, how would you describe them?</strong>

-4. <strong style="color: red;">Write down synonyms for the word “typical” in your Data Science Journal.</strong>
+4. <strong style="color: red;">Write down synonyms for the word “typical” in your IDS Journal.</strong>

 5. Below is a bubble map with synonyms that the Stick Figures brainstormed for "typical".

-    <strong style="color: red;">Using these synonyms and the ones you brainstormed in #3 above, indicate which terms apply best to categorical variables and which terms apply
-best to numerical variables.</strong>
+    <strong style="color: red;">Using these synonyms and the ones you brainstormed in #4 above, indicate which terms apply best to categorical variables and which terms apply best to numerical variables.</strong>

     <iframe src="https://drive.google.com/file/d/1NvdEolLBRZrwmcThWB6A3Dpo-MffmRYh/preview" width="640" height="480"></iframe>

 6. Consider the dotplot of the distribution of calories from [Lesson 8](lesson8.md).

-    <iframe src="https://drive.google.com/file/d/13tlfZDbiUCQ_caqAqhgpHWVFo_CWVc1S/preview" width="640" height="480"></iframe>
+    <iframe src="https://drive.google.com/file/d/1scD86vy1DasNBqhrG3TRl8pnLblKlmWS/preview" width="640" height="480"></iframe>

     100. <strong style="color: red;">What value might you consider to be the typical value of this distribution?
 Why?</strong>